|

 interface that provides scheduling, logging email reporting and the ability to

-backup multiple ESX servers on the LAN or in remote data centers. ...Idealstor profile,
+backup multiple ESX servers on the LAN or in remote data centers.

 Intel and Hitachi GST Announce Plans for SAS flash SSDs

-today announced plans to jointly develop and deliver SAS and Fibre Channel high
+plans to jointly develop and deliver

-IOPS enterprise-class flash SSDs.
+enterprise-class flash SSDs.

-The new SSDs, expected to ship in 2010 will be branded and
+The new SSDs, expected to ship in

-and SSD technology.
+flash memory and SSD technology.

-comments:- this marks Hitachi GST's entry in the
+Editor's comments:- this marks Hitachi GST's entry in the

 SSD market.
 If you can't